encobrain/require/README.md

-# Simple request module for write fronend code in module style
+# Simple request module for write frontend code in module style

 Example of usage see in examples folder